Sebastianhju/Runeterra-5e/Rules/Runes.md

 Whenever you score a takedown you gain a stack of Harvest.

-Once a turn when you damage a target you can choose to deal 1d6 force damage to that target plus 1 for every 20th stack of Harvest
+Once a turn when you damage a target you can choose to deal 1d6 force damage to that target plus 1 for every 20th stack of Harvest.
+Dark Harves can only trigger once on the same target each combat.
+Whenever you use this feature, it cannot be used again until you score a takedown or finish a long rest.

 The damage increases by 1d6 at level 5, 11 and 17.